vsternbach/angular-ts-decorators/README.md

   constructor(@Inject('My.Service') service: MyService) {}
 }
   ```
->Please notice that this decorator relies on explicit annotations either using static $inject property or using tools like ngAnnotate
+>Please notice that this decorator will add a static $inject property if is not there.

 ## Bootstraping angularjs application the angular way